Practice Policies & Notices

 Medication and Treatment Disclaimer

-- A New Hope Psychiatric Services is not responsible for adverse effects, health complications, medication lapses, or any negative outcomes resulting from missed appointments or failure to seek timely care.
+A New Hope Psychiatric Services is not responsible for adverse effects, health complications, medication lapses, or any negative outcomes resulting from missed appointments, late cancellations, failure to seek timely care, or failure to meet telehealth eligibility requirements.

-- Continuation of treatment is contingent upon your ability to attend scheduled appointments as determined by your provider.
+Continuation of treatment is contingent upon your ability to attend scheduled appointments and comply with treatment and telehealth requirements, as determined by your provider.

 Important Note